aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ![A subset of test types where the request calls for either a small sized response or a larger one comparing their response times](Graphics/Charts/Response Data Size Category Boxplot.png)

 Spatial servers can filter results either by a function of the attributes of each feature, returning features from any location meeting certain criteria of their properties.
 Features may instead be filtered by a spatial function, returning features from a specific location of any attribute value.
 The response time frequency distributions for four test types which call upon the server to filter results are shown in the [box and whiskers chart](https://landgateapitest.appspot.com/graphs?campaignName=production_campaign&graphName=graph26).

-Feature by ID calls for a single feature with an exactly matching ID, an Attribute Filter test requests features with a text "location" property containing the word "Curtin".
-Spatial intersect requests provide an envelope (minX, min Y, max X and max Y) covering the Curtin University Bentley campus and request only features intersecting the envelope.
-The Distance Filter was only requested from GME servers, returning only the closest feature to a point within Curtin University's Bentley campus.
+* Feature by ID calls for a single feature with an exactly matching ID
+* Attribute Filter test requests features with a text "location" property containing the word "Curtin"
+* Spatial intersect requests provide an envelope (minX, min Y, max X and max Y) covering the Curtin University Bentley campus and request only features intersecting the envelope
+* Distance Filter was only requested from GME servers, returning only the closest feature to a point within Curtin University's Bentley campus, the operation involved sorting the entire table by distance and selecting the closest

 The two attribute filters generally show a distribution of response times shorter than the two spatial filters.
+This should be expected of indexed data subjected to an equality operation.
 The confidence in this result is not great.
 Firstly, all have a significant number of high outliers denoting skewed distributions.
 The spatial filter medians are only 2 to 3 tenths of a second slower than the two attribute filters.
 The much smaller Distance Filter sample size makes it less worthy of consideration.

 ![A subset of test types which call upon the server to limit results by a function comparing the distribution of their response times](Graphics/Charts/Server-side Operation Boxplot.png)